:

 © VisitScotland / Allan Myles

 As well as making changes to physical facilities or staff processes, it’s really important to focus on your information and your marketing.
-You might have lots of great accessible features in place, but if you aren’t telling people about them, you won’t get any accessible customers.
+You might have lots of great accessible features already in place, but if you aren’t telling people about them, you won’t get any accessible customers.

-As you review each area of your business, make a list of the improvements you want to make.
-You can record your planned improvements using our Business Plan – Improvements templates.
-Keep track of the actions required, the costs and timeframes involved, and who is responsible for seeing the improvement through to completion.
+Use our free accessibility improvements tracker template to keep track of the actions required, the costs and timeframes involved, and who is responsible for seeing the improvements through to completion.

 Take feedback on board